aaron-casper/fCMS/README.md

 Secondly, unless you actually have a need for an overly complicated stack, why have it?

-Lastly, if you're like me and really just keep a blog for the fun of it, perhaps you're tired of constantly having to do system updates for both the OS and the CMS.

-That last one bears a bit more explanation.
-I'm not saying that you can stop doing updates, what I'm saying is by running a simple, transparent code base that you can read through and see what it does, you are empowering yourself.
-Bigger, more feature-rich CMS's are great, they're just too big for smaller sites, and not a great starting point for understanding how a "website" works.
+Lastly, it's actually simple enough for the nearly anyone to look through and modify/improve.

-Including this README, fCMS is literally five files and two directories.
+Including the README, fCMS is literally five files and two directories.

 1.6K Aug 24 16:48 post.py